centreon/centreon-documentation/en/administration/centreon-ha/upgrade-from-centreon-failover.md

     * [Update your packages](../upgrade/upgrade-from-19-04.html#upgrade-the-centreon-solution)
     * [Take required additionnal actions](../upgrade/upgrade-from-19-04.html#additional-actions)

-Stop the apache process after these operations and check again that non of the processes managed by the cluster are running.
+Stop the apache process after these operations and check again that none of the processes managed by the cluster are running.

 ## Create the new cluster